DETAILED ACTION

 However, it would have been obvious to one of ordinary skill in the art to adjust the amounts of EC, EMC, DEC, PC and DMC such that they are in equal ratio because doing so allows for the solvent to be easily permeated between molecules of the polymer in the base layer and has the base layer exhibiting an adhesive property (paragraph [0093] of Kim ‘302).

-It would have been obvious to one of ordinary skill in the art to modify the secondary battery of Miyata, Kim ‘471 and Kim ‘082 to substitute the electrolyte and solvent of Miyata for the electrolyte and solvent of Kim ‘302 because doing so allows for the solvent to be easily permeated between molecules of the polymer in the base layer and has the base layer exhibiting an adhesive property (paragraph [0093] of Kim ‘302).
+It would have been obvious to one of ordinary skill in the art to modify the secondary battery of Miyata and Kim ‘082 to substitute the electrolyte and solvent of Miyata for the electrolyte and solvent of Kim ‘302 because doing so allows for the solvent to be easily permeated between molecules of the polymer in the base layer and has the base layer exhibiting an adhesive property (paragraph [0093] of Kim ‘302).

 Response to Arguments

-Applicant’s arguments, see page 5, filed 12/16/2025, with respect to the 112(a) rejections have been fully considered and are persuasive.
+Applicant’s arguments, see pg.
+2, filed 5/20/2026, with respect to the 112(d) rejections have been fully considered and are persuasive.

-The 112(a) rejections have been withdrawn.
+The 112(d) rejections have been withdrawn.

-Applicant’s arguments, see pages 5-6, filed 12/16/2025, with respect to 112(b) rejections have been fully considered and are persuasive.
+Applicant's arguments filed 5/20/2026 have been fully considered but they are not persuasive.

 Conclusion